Long story short? I learnt the hard way.

 And why are they so important?

 Because there’s a difference between being able to put together a quality learning experience, and being able to put it online in a way that’s easy to navigate, and it really doesn’t matter which way around you get it wrong – easy to find but terrible quality?
 Hard to find but great quality?
 It’s NOT going to leave your user with a good impression of your or your content, and your reputation will suffer.

 Here’s a quick example of what some UX and UI advice can do for the look, feel and user experience.
 Before and after some simple advice.
 A secondary menu for ‘in course’ navigation, icons to demonstrate resource types, just to name a few – can you spot any other differences?
 Which interface would you prefer to use?

 My top tips for not falling into the same trap I did?

 Top Tip 1: On a budget?
 Invest in a decent learning platform, and then use the ready made interface that comes with it.
 The better platforms come with good UX and UI already designed into them, and being able just to put your content directly into the available layout will save you months and 000s of dollars in extra design, layout changes and piloting headaches. #ilearntthehardway

 Top Tip 2: Ready to invest so you can create the Rolls Royce version straight up?
 Pay someone who is qualified in this area to do it once, and do it properly.
 Website designers are not necessarily UX and UI experts.
 Find one that is both.

 Ready to learn how to enhance user experience through good information and document design?

-Now for the online resources.
+Brilliant.
 I got together with Jasmine Andrews and prepared an interview for you.
 Her background in Digital Strategy, Training Development, Technical Writing and as a Content Specialist, her experience lends itself perfectly to helping us gain a better understanding of how to create worksheets, booklets and course webpages that are easy to navigate, interpret and ultimately learn from.

 The lesson is available here.